 Using local grape varieties including Monastrell and Malvasia they produce premium rosé, red and white wines.
 They offer three tasting options:

-- Option 1 (15 Euros) – Guided cellar tour and wine tasting
+- Option 1 (19 Euros) – Wine tasting with some snacks.

 It is also worth checking their events page as they occasionally run food and wine pairings in their tasting rooms.
 You can also arrange a private wine tasting with a group of friends if you contact them directly.